Some historical facts about the city of Rijeka – the European Capital of Culture in 2020

 Did you know…?

-– that in Rijeka in 1909 the first Croatian feature film was made.
+– in Rijeka in 1909 the first Croatian feature film was made.

-– that the first television aerials in Croatia were placed on the roofs of houses in Rijeka.
+– the first television aerials in Croatia were placed on the roofs of houses in Rijeka.

-– that the first kidney transplant in the ex-Yugoslavia was performed in Rijeka, in 1971.
+– the first kidney transplant in the ex-Yugoslavia was performed in Rijeka, in 1971.

-– that in the Arctic there is a piece of land named after Rijeka (Cape Fiume).
+– in the Arctic there is a piece of land named after Rijeka (Cape Fiume).

-– that Robert Ludvigovich Bartini born in Rijeka was an accomplished aircraft designer.
+– Robert Ludvigovich Bartini born in Rijeka was an accomplished aircraft designer.

 – a life jacket from the Titanic is located in the local museum.
 It was collected by the RMS Carpathia (the ship that saved the Titanic’s survivors) on route from New York-Rijeka.